craigtp/PersonalStudy/Books.md

      Title                                                                           |
      ------------------------------------------------------------------------------- |
      The Nature Of Software Development                                              |
-     Lean Software Development, An Agile Toolkit                                     | The Inmates Are Running The Asylum                                              | Zen and the Art of Motorcycle Maintenance                                       |
+     The Goal - A Process of Ongoing Improvement                                     | Lean Software Development, An Agile Toolkit                                     | The Inmates Are Running The Asylum                                              | Zen and the Art of Motorcycle Maintenance                                       |